agcabo/DASH_PressureApp/readmePresusreApp.txt

 There are 3 tabs:
 One for today's pressure with 1s updates
 One for the current year with 1 min update
-One for pressur logging for the last 24 h and full year
+One for Yearly logs of pressure, temperature and humidity.
+Includes also more detailed pressure logging for the last 24 h.

 Today's pressure is refreshed every 1 second, current year every 10 s.
 Todays shows last 10 minutes with continous update, and current year last 2.5 days.